manuelmusngi/systematic-options/README.md

 #### systematic-options-trading: a C++ framework

-Build, backtest, and deploy your systematic options trading strategies with this robust and modular C++ framework.
+Build, backtest, and deployment of systematic options trading strategies with a modular C++ framework.
 This is designed for scalability and clarity and separates:

 - data handling